Zsmerritt/Flutter_AWS_CloudWatch/README.md

 ### Avoiding AWS Cloudwatch API Rate Limiting

 AWS has a rate limit of 5 log requests per second per log stream.
 You may hit this limit rather quickly if you have a high volume of logs.
-It is highly recommended to include the optional delay parameter with a value of `Duration(milliseconds: 200)` to avoid hitting this upper limit.
+It is highly recommended to keep this value at the default 200 milliseconds to avoid hitting this upper limit.
 With a delay, logs will continue to collect, but the api calls will be limited to `1 / delay` per second.
 For example, a delay of 200 milliseconds would result in a maximum of 5 api requests per second.
 At the moment there is no way to increase this limit.

-Example 2 shows how to add a delay.
-The default delay is `Duration(milliseconds: 0)`.

 ### Retrying Failed Requests